 Physics and mathematics are deeply interwoven, yet are entirely two separate ideological entities.
 Similarly, biology works only because of Chemistry and vice versa.
 Because everything is deeply interlinked yet stand in isolation.
 There is a lot of confusion when concepts and theories from these subjects are used hand in hand.
 And that is one of the main reasons that schools have separate curriculums for each of the subject.
 A child can get into a cycle of the unending loop of questions and answers all linked to each other in a wider perspective.

 One of the philosophy behind Problem Based curriculum is that Ambiguity and “Productive” confusion can lead to a more varied understanding of concepts.

 Arthur Graesser and Sidney D’Mello professors of psychology conducted an experiment with under-graduation students.
 The students were shown 2 animated bots.
 Each student was asked to assess and study the scientific merits while engaging in conversation with the bots.

 The Professors then tried to “induce confusion” by programming the bots to contradict each other and call on the student to intervene.

 The students who got the confusing messages showed “significantly higher learning gains” than those who had discussed the problems with more agreeable bots.

-With the multidisciplinary approach we are not trying to induce confusion purposefully, but letting students grapple with confusion in a natural manner as they understand, try and test various concepts in real life scenarios.
+With the multidisciplinary approach we are not trying to induce confusion purposefully, but letting students struggle with confusion in a natural manner as they understand, try and test various concepts in real-life scenarios.
 Confronting and embracing confusion is a critical skill to shape them into effective learners.